prometheus/docs/content/docs/practices/alerting.md

 ## Naming

-There are no strict restrictions when it comes to the naming of alerting rules as alert names may contain any Unicode characters, just like any other label value.
+There are no strict restrictions regarding the naming of alerting rules, as alert names may contain any number of Unicode characters, just like any other label value.
 However, [the community has rallied around](https://monitoring.mixins.dev/) using [Camel Case](https://en.wikipedia.org/wiki/Camel_case) for their alert names.

 ## What to alert on